Doctor of Psychology in Clinical Psychology (Psy.D.)

 - Conduct evidence-based assessment consistent with the scope of Health Service Psychology, interpret assessment results, and effectively communicate assessment findings and implications to a range of audiences.

 - Implement evidence-based interventions consistent with the scope of Health Service Psychology, evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation.

 - Apply knowledge of supervision models and practices in direct or simulated practice with psychology trainees, or other health professionals.

 - Collaborate with health service psychology professionals and other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional activities.

 In addition to the General Admission Procedures outlined in this catalog, doctoral applicants to the Psy.D. in Clinical Psychology program must have:

 - Requirements for admission to the PsyD program include the completion of the bachelor’s degree from a regionally accredited college or university with a minimum of 3.0 GPA on a 4.0 scale.
-In addition, at least 18 semester hours in psychology are required, including at least one course in each of the following groups of courses:
+In addition, at least 18 semester hours in psychology are required and must be completed before the 2nd semester (spring) of the PsyD program, including at least one course in each of the following groups of courses: